leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

    The Boolean modifier.

 Intersect
-   Opposite of *Difference* (everything *inside* of the target mesh is kept).
+   Everything inside both the target mesh and the modified mesh is kept.
+   If the target is a collection, then only the inside of *all* meshes is kept.
 Union
-   The target mesh is added to the modified mesh.
+   The target mesh or collection is added to the modified mesh, removing any interior faces.
 Difference
-   The target mesh is subtracted from the modified mesh (everything *outside* of the target mesh is kept).
+   The target mesh, or collection of meshes, is subtracted from the modified mesh (everything *outside* of the target mesh or collection is kept).

+Operand type
+   Choose the type of the operand (target).

    Object
+      The target is a mesh object.

+   Collection
+      The target is a collection.
+      When the target is a collection and the Solver is Fast, the Intersect operation is not allowed.

+Object
    The name of the target mesh object.

+Collection
+   The name of the target collection (may be empty if Solver is Exact, which can be useful in combination with the Self option).

 Solver
    Algorithm used to calculate the boolean intersections.